 2.1 These Standing Orders shall apply to the placing of any contract.
 All such contracts, and extensions to contracts, must be made within the terms of all applicable public procurement legislation and statutory guidance, these Standing Orders and the council's Corporate Procurement Procedures issued by the Responsible Officer.
 The council's duty at all times will be to achieve best value.
 2.2 Except where prohibited by legislation, committee may decide that these Standing Orders, or parts of them, shall not apply to a specific contract or to a specific class or category of contract, if it is satisfied that there are circumstances, such as arising from geographical, sole provider, technical, artistic or urgency factors, to justify the exemption.
 For supplies/materials and services certain officers may grant such exemptions where the Estimated Contract Value is less than £50,000 (SO2.3) but exemptions where the Estimated Contract Value is £50,000 or more may only be granted by the council committee.
-For Works certain officers may grant such exemptions where the Estimated Contract Value is £250,000 (SO2.3) but exemptions where the Estimated Contract Value is £250,000 or more may only be granted by the council committee.
+For Works certain officers may grant such exemptions where the Estimated Contract Value is £50,000 or more may only be granted by the council committee.
+For Works certain officers may grant such exemptions where the Estimated Contract Value is £250,000 or more may only be granted by the council committee.
 The Responsible Officer, with advice and guidance from The Health and Social Care Partnership Contracts Advisory Group (CAG), will grant any exemption for contracts for health and social care services with an estimated contract value of £50,000 or more.